Hugh-Kumbi/Cybersecurity-Portfolio/I. Security Controls and Compliance Evaluation/Instructions.md

 # 1.1 Botium Toys Security Audit

+> Please visit this [link](https://www.coursera.org/learn/manage-security-risks?specialization=google-cybersecurity) for further information.

+> Security audits systematically identify vulnerabilities in an organization's systems, policies, and practices, helping to prioritize risks based on their impact and likelihood.

+> Modern security audits often incorporate automated tools for tasks like vulnerability scanning, but human expertise remains crucial for interpreting results and uncovering hidden threats.

 ## Activity Overview
 In part one of this activity, you will conduct an internal security audit.
 As a reminder, audits help ensure that security checks are made, to monitor for threats, risks, or vulnerabilities that can affect an organization’s business continuity and critical assets.